neural-chilli/codesworth/README.md

 Docs rot.
 Code evolves.
 Humans forget.

-DocForge breaks this cycle by creating **living documentation** that preserves your edits while staying synchronized with your codebase.
+Codesworth breaks this cycle by creating **living documentation** that preserves your edits while staying synchronized with your codebase.
 The knowledge doesn't live in model weights—it lives in excellent, searchable, version-controlled documentation that serves both your team and your tools.

 ## The Problem We Solve